 Some of the common challenges faced by IT service desks are new, while others are old (and some perhaps significantly older).
 Some are internal, and some are external.
 And some require people and process-based change (and not only via ITIL), while others require better-enabling support (and ITSM) technology.
 Plus, of course, some might require change across all three (of people, process, and technology).

-Not all IT service desks will be affected by all the common challenges, but you might recognize some of the following ten examples:
+Not all IT service desks will be affected by all the common challenges, but you might recognize some of the following ten examples (of the need to improve your IT service desk):

 - Needing to deal with higher volumes of issues and requests with continued budget limitations